Congress locks Trump oversight into $2.2 trillion package

 Separately, Trump will appoint a special inspector general inside the Treasury Department who will be able to inspect records and review how the money is doled out.
 That position will be confirmed by the Senate — a process that could take weeks if the chamber stays out until April 20, when senators are currently scheduled to return.

-The legislation also includes a provision ensuring that bailout funds are not given to companies where a federal official, including the president, has at least a 20 percent interest.
+The legislation also includes a provision ensuring that bailout funds are not given to companies where a federal official, including the president, has at least a 20% interest.
 Language directed at airlines would block stock buy-backs and limit executive compensation.

 Oversight groups fret that the legislation doesn’t give the inspector generals panel subpoena power.
 They also note that Trump will be the one to appoint Treasury’s inspector general, a potential wild card.